Esoteric programming language: Whitespace

-Whitespace uses only whitespace characters (space, tab, and return), ignoring all other characters, which can therefore be used for comments.
+Whitespace uses only ASCII whitespace characters (space U+0020, tab U+0009, and linefeed U+000A), ignoring all other characters, which can therefore be used for comments.
 This is the reverse of many traditional languages, which do not distinguish between different whitespace characters, treating tab and space the same.
 It also allows Whitespace programs to be hidden in the source code of programs in languages like C.

 Cultural context

 The cultural context of esolangs has been studied by Geoff Cox, who writes that esolangs "shift attention from command and control toward cultural expression and refusal", seeing esolangs as similar to code art and code poetry, such as Mez Breeze's mezangelle, a belief shared by others in field.
 Daniel Temkin claims that "esolangs are open-ended systems, natively collaborative, and distanced from any single materialized form", which "challenge or re-affirm wider ideas in programming culture and in how computer science is taught", including the neutral, "professional" style advocated in Edsgar Dijkstra's The Humble Programmer.